fluidd-core/fluidd/README.md

 The recommended approach is to flash a fresh image using FluiddPI.

-Please see the [docs](/docs/README.md) for help with setup.
+Please see the [docs](https://docs.fluidd.xyz) for help with installation and configuration.

-Please see https://github.com/cadriel/FluiddPI for further instruction.

 ### Credit
 A big thank you to;